jdmgroup/SNOBFit_for_chemical_optimisations/tutorials/defining_an_optimisation.md

 ```
 Note: You can only assign functions in the **+objfcn** folder to *'snobfit_object.fcn'*, and similarly you can only assign functions in **+confcn** to *'snobfit_object.softfcn'* .
 If you do not define the constraint function, then SNOBFit will carry out an unconstrained optimisation.

-To run the optimisation, you should follow the steps described in XXX.
+To run the optimisation, you should follow the steps described in *using_soft_snobfit.mlx*.

 ## Defining a Chemical Optimisation
 The information above, as well as in the other tutorials, should be all that you need to define and run your own optimisation.
 However, doing so for a chemical synthesis requires a few more steps.